Turner

 Population growth drivers in Turner are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Turner's estimated population is around 4,746 as of November 2025.
-This reflects an increase of 276 people (6.2%) since the 2021 Census, which reported a population of 4,470 people.
-The change is inferred from the resident population of 4,734 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 145 validated new addresses since the Census date.
-This level of population equates to a density ratio of 3,081 persons per square kilometer, placing it in the upper quartile relative to national locations assessed by AreaSearch.
-Over the past decade (2012-2022), Turner has demonstrated resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the national average.
-Population growth for the area was primarily driven by overseas migration, contributing approximately 80.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validation, the estimated population of the suburb of Turner is around 4,754 as of Feb 2026.
+This reflects an increase of 284 people since the 2021 Census, which reported a population of 4,470.
+The change is inferred from AreaSearch's estimate of 4,734 residents following examination of ABS ERP data release in June 2024 and additional validation of 149 new addresses since the Census date.
+This results in a density ratio of 3,087 persons per square kilometer, placing Turner in the upper quartile relative to national locations assessed by AreaSearch.
+Over the past decade, Turner has shown resilient growth patterns with a compound annual growth rate of 1.7%, outpacing the national average.
+Overseas migration contributed approximately 80% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, and for years post-2032, age group growth rates from the ACT Government's SA2 area projections, with 2022 as a base, are adopted.
-As we examine future population trends, an above median population growth of Australian statistical areas is projected for Turner (SA2), with the area expected to grow by 988 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 20.6% in total over the 17 years.
+AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data and years post-2032, age group growth rates from ACT Government's SA2 area projections are adopted, also using 2022 as a base.
+Future population trends project an above median growth for Australian statistical areas, with Turner expected to grow by 988 persons to 2041, reflecting a gain of 20.4% over the 17 years.

 Frequently Asked Questions - Population